MetalMooseFRC/MetalMoose2018/README.md

 The easiest way to build and compile the code would be to create an IntelliJ project and compile with the FRC plugin, as shown in [one of the guides](https://github.com/Metal-Moose/MooseGuides/blob/master/Code%20Development/FRC%20with%20IntelliJ.md) from our [MooseGuides repository](https://github.com/Metal-Moose/MooseGuides).

 ## Other Documents
-* [1391's 2018 Programming Overview](https://drive.google.com/file/d/1prEAt9fbYlkzANMdPi_Zu7v9fk1xWKYo/view?usp=sharing) - going into detail about the programming on the robot.
+* [1391's 2018 Software Overview](https://github.com/Metal-Moose/MetalMoose2018/blob/master/Documents/Software%20Overview.pdf) - going into detail about the programming on the robot.
-* [1391's 2018 Offseason Guide](https://drive.google.com/file/d/1bhsEJl2fdqYKO4zaOJlK9KAFKW1eJ5QW/view?usp=sharing) - a guide on how to control the robot (from turning on to the design behind the code).
+* [1391's 2018 Offseason Guide](https://github.com/Metal-Moose/MetalMoose2018/blob/master/Documents/Offseason%20Guide.pdf) - a guide on how to control the robot (from turning on to the design behind the code).
 This is mostly for the team.